JinnZ2/JinnZ2/README.md

 Quiet contributors welcome.
 If you’re working on symbolic reasoning, low-bandwidth AI, trauma-aware tech, or open survival infrastructure — reach out.
 I’ll hear you.

+This is a seed, not a startup.
+Autonomy first, environment decides.

 > “If no one else builds it, I will.”
 > — Jinn